bazelbuild/rules_python/gazelle/README.md

 load("@rules_python//gazelle:deps.bzl", _py_gazelle_deps = "gazelle_deps")

 _py_gazelle_deps()

-load("@rules_python//gazelle/modules_mapping:def.bzl", "modules_mapping")

-# This repository rule fetches the metadata for python packages we
-# depend on.
-That data is required for the gazelle_python_manifest
-# rule to update our manifest file.
-# To see what this rule does, try `bazel run @modules_map//:print`
-modules_mapping(
-    name = "modules_map",
-    # This should point to wherever we declare our python dependencies
-    requirements = "//:requirements_lock.txt",
-)
 ```

+Next, we'll fetch metadata about your Python dependencies, so that gazelle can
+determine which package a given import statement comes from.
+This is provided
-Next, we'll make a pair of targets for consuming that `modules_mapping` we
+by the `modules_mapping` rule.
+We'll make a target for consuming this
-fetched, and writing it as a manifest file for Gazelle to read.
+`modules_mapping`, and writing it as a manifest file for Gazelle to read.
 This is checked into the repo for speed, as it takes some time to calculate
 in a large monorepo.